Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Introduction

-\item \textbf{Upper-bound}: Using a truncated horizon estimation scheme, we derive an upper bound of $O(1/n)$ for CVaR estimation, and this bound matches the lower bound above up to constant factors.
+\item \textbf{Upper bound}: Using a truncated horizon estimation scheme, we derive an upper bound of $\widetilde{\mathcal{O}} \left(\frac{1}{\epsilon^2} \right)$ for CVaR and variance estimation.
+These bounds match our corresponding lower bounds up to logarithmic factors.

-\item \textbf{Other Risk Measures}: Finally, we also propose an extension of the estimation scheme to cover risk measures that satisfy a certain continuity criterion.
+\item \textbf{Other risk measures}: Finally, we also propose an extension of the estimation scheme to cover risk measures that satisfy a certain Lipschitz continuity criterion.
 Prominent risk measures that are covered in this extension are spectral risk measures \cite{acerbi2002spectral} and utility-based shortfall risk \cite{follmer2002convex}. \end{enumerate}

+We now compare our contributions to \cite{metelli2023tale}, which is the closest related work.
+In the aforementioned reference, the authors derive a minimax sample-complexity lower bound of $\Omega\left(\frac{1}{\epsilon}\right)$ in a probabilistic sense for estimating the mean of the infinite-horizon discounted cost of an MCP; see row 1 of Table~\ref{tab:summary-prob}.
+Their proof involves a two-state Markov chain with $\{0,1\}$ rewards.
+In this setting, the mean of the cumulative discounted cost can be explicitly written as a function of the transition probabilities.
+In contrast, the proofs of our lower bounds are more challenging owing to the lack of a closed form expression for the risk measures we consider.
+Moreover, our lower bounds, when specialized to mean estimation, leads to an improvement in comparison to \cite{metelli2023tale}.

 The rest of the paper is organized as follows: Section \ref{sec:pb} provides the problem formulation.
-Section \ref{sec:lb} presents the lower bounds for risk estimation for VaR and CVaR, along with the proofs.
-Section \ref{sec:ub} presents the upper bounds for CVaR estimation and extensions to other risk measures, along with the proofs.
+Section \ref{sec:lb} presents two different lower bounds for estimation of risk measures that include VaR, CVaR, and variance.
+Section \ref{sec:ub} presents the upper bounds for estimation of risk measures that include CVaR, variance and a general class of Lipschitz risk measures.
 The lower and upper bounds include two variants, namely bounds which hold `in expectation' as well as bounds that hold `with high probability'.
+Section \ref{sec:pf_sketch} provides the proofs.
 Finally, Section \ref{sec:conclusions} provides the concluding remarks.